What is a Vegetarian Keto (Ketotarian) Diet?

 The main reason soy has been getting some bad press is due to 87% of soy crops in the US being genetically modified with high levels of glyphosate (roundup pesticide).

-Ideally, you have a lovely big backyard and free roaming much loved feathery family pets supplying your eggs.
+Ideally, you have a lovely big backyard and free-roaming much loved feathery family pets supplying your eggs.
 We know that’s not possible for everyone.
-As a Kind & Keto vegetarian or veggan, you can seek out ethically produced vegan eggs from companies such as…
+As a Kind & Keto vegetarian or vegan, you can seek out ethically produced eggs from various suppliers.
+Always try to buy your fresh produce and farm produce locally.
+If you don’t include eggs in your meal plan: Try our Vegan Keto Egg-Free Tofu Breakfast Scramble

 Alternatively, you could look at some vegan cheese alternatives that are super tasty.
 Just like milk, we can make cheese from nuts and seeds such as cashews, my personal fav macadamia, and coconut oil.
 Just check the labels for GMO soy or nasty additives.

-So, Are You A Vego Ready To Go Keto?
+So, Are You A Vegetarian Ready To Try Keto?

 So you really need to concentrate on this diet, keeping up your fluids and salts.
 Listen closely and respond to your body along the way.
 Like every epic journey, there can be some twists and turns.
 Food is a blessing.

-The most important things is to enjoy and be thankful for the earthly gifts we are so lucky to have access to.
+The most important thing is to enjoy and be thankful for the earthly gifts we are so lucky to have access to.